makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Mmhm.
 Maybe just pet my ears?"

 "Alright."
 Sélène went back to stroking the velvety triangles.
 "And yeah, I'm excited.
-Still a little curious that you're alright with me going on a date with someone else, but happy all the same."
+Still a little surprised that you're alright with me going on a date with someone else, but happy all the same."

 Aiden finished another one of those content sighs before replying.
-"I love you dearly, Sélène, but know how much Malina means to you.
+"I love you dearly, Sélène, but I know how much Malina means to you.
 She's good for you, she's fond of you, you're cute when you're together.
 It works."

 Sélène kept her bashfulness to herself as best she could, and focused on the feel of her husband's soft fur.